This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 3. Visit Glasgow on a Day Trip From Edinburgh

 Glasgow and Edinburgh are separated by just a one-hour train journey, so you should definitely plan a day trip from Edinburgh!

 If you love art and live music, Glasgow is your place for sure.

 From fantastic street art to gorgeous museums and galleries, Glasgow offers visual delights for those who seek them.

-It’s also a fantastic walk between the two that highlights much of Glasgow!
+It’s also a fantastic walk between those two that highlights much of Glasgow!